PLDI 2024

 Attendance

 PLDI waives registration costs for all students with accepted papers.
 We additionally encourage students to apply to PLMW, which might cover travel expenses.
-Furthermore, we encourage students to apply for conference volunteering positions (TBA).
+Furthermore, we encourage students to apply for conference volunteering positions.

 Good luck, and we hope to see you in June!